hesperkt/buckle-bunnies-fund/README.md

 **Tech used:** HTML, CSS, JavaScript

-A revamp of Buckle Bunnies Fund's website, I sought to explore different color schemes and images to make the website more engaging and accessible to users.
+A revamp of Buckle Bunnies Fund's website, I sought to explore different color schemes, images, and fixed links to make the website more engaging and accessible to users.

 ## Future Optimizations
 - Going to create folders and re-factor code